 Using a provided tray of colored powders and rice, each family member placed a tika on the forehead of the groom and then accepted a gift from the father of the groom.
 Meanwhile, women were running around, shoving plates of food in everyone’s hands.
 I wasn’t very hungry but I picked at the selroti fried rice rings and tooth-breakingly hard, overly sweet rice balls that are traditionally served at a wedding and was later glad I had.
-The plan had been for me to stay at the groom’s house all day with Bahini, but somehow I got swept up in the crowd and ended up on one of the buses that were bound for Chitwan, home of the bride and location of the wedding ceremony.
+The plan had been for me to stay at the groom’s house all day with Bahini, but somehow I got swept up in the crowd and ended up on one of the buses that were bound for Chitwan, home of the bride and location of the Hindu wedding ceremony.

 For hours we sweltered and jounced over rough potholed roads carved into the mountainside alongside a spectacular gorge.
 I held my breath each time a truck approached from the opposite direction, envisioning our big pink bus plummeting thousands of feet to river below as we inched ever closer to the edge.
-Through it all, the band played uninterrupted, perched on the roof of the bus, until we finally arrived at the Hindu temple in Chitwan.
+Through it all, the band played uninterrupted, perched on the roof of the bus, until we finally arrived at the temple in Chitwan.

 I followed the groom and his entourage up to the second floor pavilion and muscled my way into the center of the room where the groom was seated.
 Arms reached out and pulled me aside to make way for the bride.
 Dressed in an exquisite green and red sari, her face covered with a jewel-studded green and red lace veil, the bride was slowly escorted to the center of the room by her two attendants.
-Per tradition, her eyes remained downcast and her countenance was sad; I couldn’t help but wonder if the requisite sadness had something to do with the fact that this marriage, as with most in Nepal, was arranged.
+Per tradition, her eyes remained downcast and her countenance was sad; I couldn’t help but wonder if the requisite sadness had something to do with the fact that this Hindu wedding, as with most in Nepal, had been arranged.
 Prior to the wedding, the bride had met her intended once, perhaps twice.